Cohomology of the basic unramified PEL unitary Rapoport-Zink space of signature $(1,n-1)$: The cohomology of a closed Bruhat-Tits stratum

 To any partition $\lambda$ of $k$, one can naturally associate an irreducible character $\chi_{\lambda}$ of the symmetric group $\mathfrak S_k$.
 An explicit construction is given, for instance, by the notion of Specht modules as explained in \cite{james} 7.1.
-We will not recall their definition.